o0Amr0o/My-journey/README.md

 # My-journey
-These are the some of the projects i did while learning machine learning and deep learning
+These are some of the projects i did throughout my journey in ML and DL